alvarovitta/Planning-Workload-Migration/About-this-Guide.md

 <br />
 The content in this guide is appropriate for use by, but not strictly limited to, individuals with the following areas of responsibility:
 <br />
-- xxx
+- Business analysts

-- xxx
+- Application owners
-- xxx
+- Cloud Solution Architects
-- xxx
+- IT Operations
-- xxx
+- Business stakeholders
-- xxx
+- Business relationship managers
 <br />

 Use the following sections to plan your Azure Workload migrations:

-  - [Defining your Cloud Migration Strategy](add link): Use the guidance and procedures in this section to utilize the tools for defining your workload migration strategy and objectives.
+  - [Defining your Cloud Strategy](add link): Use the guidance and procedures in this section to utilize the tools for defining your cloud strategy and objectives.

-  - [Categorizing your Portfolio](add link):  Use the guidance and procedure in this section to categorize your workload migration portfolio.
+  - [Categorizing your Portfolio](add link):  Use the guidance and procedure in this section to categorize your workloads according to capabilities.

-  - [Building your Business Case](add link) Use the guidance and procedures in this section to build your workload migration business case.
+  - [Building your Business Case](add link) Use the guidance and procedures in this section to build your cloud migration business case.

-  - [Defining your Program of Change](add link) Use the guidance and procedures in this section to use the tools to develop your workload migration Program of Change and Program Management.
+  - [Defining your Program of Change](add link) Use the guidance and procedures in this section to use the tools to develop your workload migration Program of Change.

   - [Managing your Program](add link) Use the guidance and procedures in this section to use the tools to mange your Workload Migration Program.
 <br />